Enabling Robotics with Cloud IaC, Connectivity, Automation & Observability

 %20(2).avif)

-AWS is a public cloud platform that provides on-demand infrastructure and managed services for building, running, and scaling applications without operating physical data centers.
-It is widely used by engineering teams, IT organizations, and data teams to host web applications, modernize legacy systems, and support analytics and machine learning workloads with global availability options.
+AWS is a public cloud platform used to provision on-demand infrastructure and managed services for building, running, and scaling applications without maintaining physical data centers.
+It is commonly used by engineering, IT, and data teams to host web applications, modernize legacy systems, and support analytics and machine learning workloads with global availability options.

-AWS environments are commonly structured with multiple accounts and isolated virtual networks, with infrastructure defined through automation to improve consistency and security.
-It is frequently integrated into CI/CD pipelines so teams can deploy and update services across development, staging, and production with repeatable controls.
+AWS environments are often organized across multiple accounts and isolated networks, with infrastructure defined through automation to improve consistency and governance.
+It is frequently integrated into CI/CD workflows so teams can deploy changes across development, staging, and production with repeatable controls.
+For related cloud governance and delivery practices, see Platform Engineering.

 The cloud is a general term used to describe resources such as computing and storage that are provided as services managed by the cloud provider.
 Nowadays cloud providers offer a wide variety of services: Databases, Orchestration tools, Messaging queues, etc.